Court rejects Trump administration move to delay methane regulation

 "This is a big win for public health and a wake-up call for this administration," said Tim Ballo, a staff attorney for the group Earthjustice, one of the groups participating in the case.

-David Doniger, director of the NRDC's Climate and Clean Air Program, said other courts could follow suit on pending challenges to Pruitt's suspensions of a slew of EPA rules, including those governing methane leakage from landfills and protections from chemical accidents and pesticides.

-"This is the first court to rule and the first to strike him down," he said.

-Pruitt has vowed to make conditions more favorable for oil, gas and coal companies.
+Pruitt has vowed to make conditions more favorable for oil, gas and coal companies in the United States.
 In his April letter, he said he had begun examining a set of EPA regulations known as the Clean Power Plan following an executive order by Trump to "suspend, revise, or rescind" rules that "potentially burdened the development" of U.S. energy sources.

 The case is Clean Air Council v.
 Scott Pruitt, U.S. Court of Appeals, D.C.
 Circuit, 17-1145.